The Ngaanyatjarra People

 The population of the Ngaanyatjarra Lands includes the first wave of people who came out of the Western Desert in the 1930s and the last wave in the 1960s.
 The Ngaanyatjarra people have never left their country, nor has their land been annexed or occupied by outsiders.

 The Aboriginal people in the Lands still hunt and gather bush tucker in traditional ways.
 Traditional men's and women's business remains very strong.
-The Elders teach the young people about the traditional ways of hunting , gathering and cooking bush tucker, but they also work within the community painting, (tjanpi) weaving and making artefacts (purnu).
-They are very concerned that their young people do not lose their traditional language and culture.
+The senior people are keen to teach the young people about the traditional ways of hunting, gathering and cooking bush tucker and are concerned that their young people do not lose their traditional language and culture.